Dragod/Dragod/README.md

-👋 Hi, I’m @Dragod, I am workking as a DevOps in [Screendragon](https://www.screendragon.com/)
+👋 Hi, I’m @Dragod, I am working as a DevOps in [Screendragon](https://www.screendragon.com/)

 All the area that I am interested in:
 -  Vanilla Javascript/TS,